MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/public-sector/restrict-edit-accounting-distributions.md

 3. On the **Vendor invoice** page, on the **Lines** FastTab, select **Financials \> Distribute amount**.

 > [!NOTE]
 > The financial dimension advanced rule setting of the accounting structure is incompatible with this feature.
-Please do not introduce additional segments for the main account which is defined under **General ledger >> Ledger setup >> Ledger >> Select Account structure >> Select main account >> Choose Advanced rules** when using the "Restrict editing of accounting distributions on invoices" feature.
+When using the **Restrict editing of accounting distributions on invoices** feature, don't introduce additional segments for the main account.